Atrocities in the Congo Free State: Legacy

 Statues of Leopold in the Congo, which became independent in 1960, were relocated to the national museum.
+One was, however, briefly reinstated in Kinshasa in 2005.
 In 2020, following the murder of George Floyd in the United States and the subsequent protests, numerous statues of Leopold II in Belgium were vandalised as a criticism of the atrocities of his rule in the Congo.
 Several petitions called for the removal of the statues in Belgium and had tens of thousands of signees.
 Other petitions, also signed by tens of thousands of Belgians, called for the statues to remain.

 On 30 June 2020, the 60th anniversary of Congolese independence, King Philippe sent a letter to Congolese President Félix Tshisekedi, expressing his "deepest regret" for "acts of violence and cruelty" committed during the existence of the Free State and other transgressions that occurred during the colonial period, but did not explicitly mention Leopold's role in the atrocities.
 Some activists accused him of not making a full apology.